 In a wide variety of fields, different data sources inform on the same phenomenon, the problem being to determine how these different sources should be combined, and how validly each measures the phenomenon of interest.
-For example, in official statistics, contradictory administrative registers and surveys may be available on citizens' employment contracts (Oberski et al., 2017; Pankowska et al., 2018); in family sociology, reports from different family members may not always match up (Kenny, Kashy, & Cook, 2006); and in medicine, a hospital may have data on patients' condition from electrocardiograms, echocardiograms, radiological examinations and individual laboratory measurements simultaneously (Sammani et al., 2019).
-In all such cases, latent variable models (Bartholomew, Knott, & Moustaki, 2011) can prove powerful tools to combine different data sources measuring the same phenomenon in a principled manner (Hand, 2018; Oberski, 2018).
+For example, in official statistics, contradictory administrative registers and surveys may be available on citizens' employment contracts (Oberski et al., 2017; Pankowska et al., 2018); in family sociology, reports from different family members may not always match up (Kenny et al., 2006); and in medicine, a hospital may have data on patients' condition from electrocardiograms, echocardiograms, radiological examinations and individual laboratory measurements simultaneously (Sammani et al., 2019).
+In all such cases, latent variable models (Bartholomew et al., 2011) can prove powerful tools to combine different data sources measuring the same phenomenon in a principled manner (Hand, 2018; Oberski, 2018).

-A particularly useful approach is the 'multitrait-multimethod' (MTMM) design, which was introduced by Campbell and Fiske (1959) to measure a single phenomenon ('trait') using different data sources ('methods'), and to evaluate the sources' validity as measures of their underlying 'traits'.
+A particularly useful approach is the "multitrait-multimethod" design, which was introduced by Campbell and Fiske (1959) to measure a single phenomenon ("trait") using different data sources ("methods"), and to evaluate the sources' validity as measures of their underlying "traits".
 To analyze the resulting data, MTMM factor models were developed by Browne (1984); Widaman (1985); Cudeck (1988); Millsap (1995); Wothke (1995), and Eid (2000).
-Extensions to nonlinear and non-normal latent variable models were recently developed by Oberski et al. (2017).
+Extensions to nonlinear and nonnormal latent variable models were recently developed by Oberski et al. (2017).
 The advantage of MTMM models is that they recognize not only the common variance due to measurement of the same phenomenon, but also any common biases that arise from the use of a common data source.
-For example, survey answers may correlate due to 'acquiescence' and social desirability bias (Cernat & Oberski, 2019), and electrocardiograms are susceptible to bias from manual annotators and placement of the electrodes (Zhu et al., 2015).
+For example, survey answers may correlate due to "acquiescence" and social desirability bias (Cernat and Oberski, 2019), and electrocardiograms are susceptible to bias from manual annotators and placement of the electrodes (Zhu et al., 2015).
 MTMM models are designed to provide the researcher with an indication of the extent to which such biases are present and cause common correlation.
-At the same time, they determine implicit rules for the optimal guess regarding the true latent variable under study - dispensing with the commonly used ad hoc rules of data fusion.
+At the same time, they determine implicit rules for the optimal guess regarding the true latent variable under study - dispensing with the commonly used ad-hoc rules of data fusion.

-However, a disadvantage of latent variable models is that they are especially prone to problems of identification, nonconvergence, 'inadmissible' estimates outside the acceptable range, and unstable estimates (Bartholomew, Knott, & Moustaki, 2011).
-MTMM models are especially well-known to suffer from such problems (Bagozzi, 1993; Brannick & Spector, 1990; Kenny & Kashy, 1992; Marsh, 1989; Marsh, Byrne, & Craven, 1992; Révilla & Saris, 2013).
+However, a disadvantage of latent variable models is that they are especially prone to problems of identification, nonconvergence, "inadmissible" estimates outside the acceptable range, and unstable estimates (Bartholomew et al., 2011).
+MTMM models are especially well-known to suffer from such problems (Marsh, 1989; Brannick and Spector, 1990; Kenny and Kashy, 1992; Marsh et al., 1992; Bagozzi, 1993; Révilla and Saris, 2013).
 Solutions to this problem have also been suggested.
-For example, Marsh, Byrne, & Craven (1992) suggested omitting a model for all method factors while accounting for the resulting correlations; Eid (2000) suggested omitting one method factor from the model; Castro-Schilo, Grimm, and Widaman (2016) suggested use of an additional, completely independent, data source for each trait; and Saris and Satorra (2019) suggested leveraging information from multiple groups (countries) to aid estimation.
+For example, Marsh et al. (1992) suggested omitting a model for all method factors while according for the resulting correlations; Eid (2000) suggested omitting one method factor from the model; and Castro-Schilo et al. (2016) suggested use of an additional, completely independent, data source for each trait; and Saris and Satorra (2019) suggested leveraging information from multiple groups (countries) to aid estimation.
 Each of these solutions has its relative merits and disadvantages; specifically, each requires either the abandonment of method effects as target parameters, or additional information that may only sometimes be available.
 For these reasons, the final solution to estimation problems with MTMM is still under expert discussion.